 - Coliform bacteria are everywhere.
-They are present in the environment, soil, humans and animals. - Coliform are mostly harmless and unlikely to cause illness, however, their presence in drinking water indicates that disease-causing organisms could be present, most significantly, E. coli bacteria.
+They are present in the environment, soil, humans and animals. - Coliform are mostly harmless and unlikely to cause illness, however, their presence in drinking water indicates that disease-causing organisms could be present, most significantly, E.coli bacteria.

-- DC Water received one positive test from a sampling site that detected total coliform.
-The sample was collected on August 5th.
-The coliform was not E. coli.
-The advisory continued while DC Water took corrective action and continued testing. - On August 7 and 8, subsequent testing did not detect the presence of any coliform bacteria contamination, and confirmed drinking water and the distribution system are normal.
-The advisory was lifted for all customers at 5:00 a.m.
+- On July 14, DC Water received one positive test from a sampling hydrant that detected total coliform.
+The coliform was not E.coli.
+The advisory continued while DC Water took corrective action and continued testing. - On July 15, subsequent testing did not detect the presence of any coliform bacteria contamination, and confirmed drinking water and the distribution system are.
+The advisory was lifted for all customers at 8:30 a.m.